Belarus–Latvia relations: Rifts in relations

 In 2020, protests in Belarus against the outcome of the presidential elections of 9 August 2020 occurred.
 On response, Latvia, as well as the governments of Lithuania and Estonia, were the first to declare Lukashaneko as the illegitimate leader Edgars Rinkēvičs, the Minister of Foreign Affairs of Latvia, declared the list of persons (including Lukashenko) who were banned from entering Latvia, supporting other individual sanctions against Belarusian officials responsible for the crackdown that followed the election.
 Latvia also condemned the post-election violence during meetings of the Nordic-Baltic Eight and the European Union.

+In May 2021 the relations were de facto terminated as both countries were expelling each other's diplomats of the corresponding embassy, Latvia was insisting to use the former flag of Belarus, which is used by the Opposition against the Lukashenko Regime, as a representation for Belarus in the Ice Hockey World Championship in Riga over the Ryanair Flight 4978 diplomatic row.
+Belarusian Foreign Minister Vladimir Makei called Latvia's move 'an act of international vandalism' and called for an apology and return the legal green, red and white flag to its original place.
+The Belarusian government reacted with expelling every Latvian diplomat including the Ambassador inside the country, with Latvia following with the same response.
+The Zurich-based International Ice Hockey Federation sided with Belarus and asked the mayor of Riga to urgently take down the IIHF flags to protest to what the body called a political gesture.

 Diplomatic exchanges

 In general, there is only one case of a meeting of the heads of state of the two countries is known.
 This occurred on 5 September 1997 in Vilnius, when President Guntis Ulmanis met with President Alexander Lukashenko.
 In 2019, as part of the Latvia 100 celebrations in Minsk, Ulmanis visited Belarus and met Lukashneko, this time as the former president.
 During this visit, he reiterated calls by the Latvian leadership for Lukashenko to visit Riga.
 In 2020, the planned visit of Alexander Lukashenko to Riga was postponed (later cancelled) due to COVID-19 at the request of Latvian President Egils Levits during a phone call.
 The invitation was first made by Raimonds Vējonis in 2017.

 Other officials of both countries (i.e. the heads of governments and foreign ministers) have met more frequently than the two presidents.
 On 11 July 2007, a historic meeting was held between Latvian Prime Minister Ivars Godmanis and his Belarusian counterpart Sergei Sidorsky in the forest on the Latvian-Belarusian border.
 This was due to sanctions being imposed on Belarus, which meant that Sidorsky could not enter any nation of the European Union.
 This meeting caused a stir among Belarusian activists, however represented a thaw in bilateral relations.
 In January 2020, Prime Minister Arturs Krišjānis Kariņš visited Minsk for talks with Lukashenko and Syarhey Rumas.
 In May 2016, Mayor of Riga Nils Ušakovs arrived in Minsk, where he opened the "Riga Corner" at the Komarovsky Market.